 We Study Sea Otters in the Wild

 We help conduct a variety of sea otter research projects along the California coast.
 We capture and tag dozens of sea otters in the wild, and then we track and monitor them—some from birth to death—in an effort to understand how they live and what's causing their sluggish recovery.
-These multi-year studies are performed with research colleagues at the U.S. Geological Survey, the California Department of Fish and Game, and the University of California.
+These multi-year studies are performed with research colleagues at the U.S. Geological Survey, the California Department of Fish and Wildlife, and the University of California.

-For instance, we're studying sea otter mothers to determine which feeding and survival strategies are most successful.
+For instance, we're currently studying sea otter mothers to determine which feeding and survival strategies are most successful.

 We Retrieve and Help Analyze Sea Otter Carcasses

 Of all the southern sea otters that die, more than 40 percent succumb to some form of infectious disease—an extraordinary percentage for a wildlife population.
 To help determine why, we respond to calls about dead sea otters and collect these animals for post-mortem analysis by pathologists with the California Department of Fish and Wildlife in Santa Cruz.

 We take blood and other samples from each dead sea otter to use in research projects on disease, contaminants, physiology, metabolism and genetics, and we store some of these samples for future research.